The Best Cenotes for Families in the Yucatan: A Complete Guide to Swimming in Nature's Hidden Pools

 Use only biodegradable products.
 This includes sunscreen, bug spray, and any other products on your skin.
 Regular chemical sunscreens contain oxybenzone and octinoxate, which are devastating to cenote ecosystems.
 Mineral sunscreens with zinc oxide are the safest choice.

 Do not remove anything.
 No rocks, no shells, no stalactite pieces, no souvenirs.
 Every element of a cenote ecosystem took thousands of years to develop.
-Even small removals add up when thousands of visitors each take just one little thing.

 Final Thoughts

-There is something profoundly moving about watching your child float in water that has been flowing through underground limestone for thousands of years, surrounded by formations that predate human civilization.
+There's something profoundly moving about watching your child float in water that has been flowing through underground limestone for thousands of years, surrounded by formations that predate human civilization.
 Cenotes have a way of making the whole family slow down, look around, and simply be present in a way that few other travel experiences can match.

 Start with the easy, well-maintained cenotes like Gran Cenote and Cenote Azul.
 Build confidence.
 Let your kids get comfortable with the unique feeling of swimming in ancient, open water.
-Then, as they grow, graduate to the more adventurous options -- the cave cenotes, the ladder cenotes, the ones that require a bit of scrambling and a lot of courage.
+Then, as they grow, graduate to the more adventurous options - the cave cenotes, the ladder cenotes, the ones that require a bit of scrambling and a lot of courage.

 Lush cenote waterfall surrounded by tropical vegetation in the Yucatan jungle - save this pin for your next family trip to Mexico

-Pin this for your next Yucatan trip!
+Pin this for your next Yucatán trip!

 Water Adventure Essentials